Your education in global health can take you in many directions. It starts at Duke.

 Associate Director for Academic Programs, Professor, Global Health, and Family Medicine and Community Health

 MSc-GH students learn from and work with faculty from across Duke University.
 The following list represents many of the faculty directly connected to students in the program by teaching core and elective courses, supervising research assistant positions and mentoring students through field-based research projects, and serving as thesis committee members.
 In addition to faculty listed below, you will have the opportunity to interact with visiting faculty and scholars from all over the world through seminars, networking events, and symposia hosted by DGHI each semester.

 Rae Jean Proeschold-Bell

 The faculty are really what makes this program special.
 They want you to succeed and want to be part of that success.
 They were the best part of my experience.
 Nirupama Yechoor, MSc-GH Class of 2012

 Collaboration and creativity are key values at Duke.
 Combine your global health studies with other disciplines to create your own concurrent focus in fields such as medicine, law, or nursing.

 In five academic years, you can earn a dual MD/MSc-GH, including rigorous research methods training and the opportunity for an applied field research experience.
 Apply directly to the Duke School of Medicine.
+APPLY NOW

 DGHI has partners in many areas of the world to host faculty research, student projects, and education and training opportunities.
 While our students have worked in over 20 countries, a few sites of particular importance to MSc-GH students are: